GoogleCloudPlatform/EZ-WSI-DICOMweb/README.md

     foo@bar$ gcloud auth login
     foo@bar$ gcloud config set project <your_project>
     ```
 3. Install EZ WSI DicomWeb.
-There are two recommended options for installing
+There are three recommended options for installing
 EZ WSI DicomWeb.
 The first is preferred.
+The third option is best if you wish to
+make modifications the library locally.

   - **Option 1:** Direct `pip` install.